 LLM Business Law provides advanced legal education in the field of commercial and business law.
 The programme is designed to help students understand the legal framework governing domestic and international businesses, and students learn about the regulations, rules, and principles that apply to various business activities, such as corporate governance, financial services, intellectual property, competition law, international trade, and more.

 An LLM Business Law aims to help students develop their analytical and critical thinking skills and allow them to specialise in a particular area of business law.
 The LLM in Business Law programme allows students to critically evaluate the legal issues affecting businesses, develop innovative solutions to complex problems, and communicate their ideas effectively.

-Law is a sought after degree in the UK for international students because of expert teaching, world class facilities and ground breaking legal research.
-A Master's in business law is typically a year long programme with a variety of part time and full-time options to choose from.
+Law is a sought-after degree in the UK for international students because of expert teaching, world-class facilities and groundbreaking legal research.
+A master's in business law typically lasts one year.

 - Course to consider: LLM with Specialisation in Business Law

 - Entry requirements: An excellent undergraduate degree in law, LLB or equivalent (for example, a first or very high upper second in the UK LLB or equivalent).

 - International fees: £34,128